andyut/itdocs/docs/wms02.md

     A1ARB-R01-00-00

-example : Palembang gate F02 Rack 02
+Contoh : Palembang gate F02 Rack 02

     J1F02-R02-01-A1
     J1F02-R02-01-A2